securitypills/securitypills.github.io_source/content/articles/ethernaut.md

 The goal in this challenge is to guess the coin flip ten times in a row.
 The contract uses the previous blockhash as the flip outcome.
 This challenge can be solved by creating a similar contract that mimics the same coin flipping logic and calls Ethernaut's original contract with the result obtained.

 You can read a walkthrough for this challenge [here](../ethernaut-3-coinflip).

+### 0x4 Telephone
+The idea behind this challnge is to call the `changeOwner` function from a smart contract.
+So `msg.sender` will be the helper contract address while `tx.origin` will always refers to the address who started the original transaction.
+Once `tx.origin != msg.sender` is true, you will become the contract's new owner.

+You can read a walkthrough for this challenge [here](../ethernaut-4-telephone).